Accomplishments

 Canopy Walkways

-In association with the Amazon Conservation Association, the first non-tree-attached canopy walkway was completed in the Andean Cloud Forest at the Wayqecha Research Station in 2009.
-Free standing and constructed of aluminum, the Walkway supports local and international conservation education and research.
+In association with Greenheart and the Amazon Conservation Association, the first non-tree-attached canopy walkway was completed in the Andean Cloud Forest at the Wayqecha Research Station in 2009.
+Greenheart (www.greenheart.ca) designed and installed the unique free-standing system made of aluminum.
+The Walkway supports local and international conservation education and research.
 It is the first Canopy Walkway in the Cloud Forest of Amazonia.
-The canopy walkway is currently maintained and supported by ACCA, the Peruvian affiliate of the Amazon Conservation Association.

 Leaf Packs